grease-xmr/grease/docs/src/20_circuits.typ

   omega_0 = "ReconstructFeldmanSecretShare_2_of_2"(sigma_1, sigma_2)
 $

+The negative $sigma_1$ is non-standard compared to typical Shamir/Feldman schemes.
+We use this to make the mathematics more clear and to ignore subtraction to allow for certain legacy circuit implementations.

 === Methods

 $
+  T_0 = witness_0 dot.c G_bjj \
   c_1 = a_1 dot.c G_bjj \
   sigma_1 = -(omega_0 + a_1) mod L_bjj \
   sigma_2 = 2*omega_0 + a_1 mod L_bjj